 For more information on Conduit Bond Financing Services provided by GCA and/or GCIDA, please use this form.

 What type of bonds financing can GCA do?

-GCA can issue two types of tax exempt bonds, Government Municipal Bonds and Private Activity Bonds (PAB’s).
+GCA can issue two types of tax-exempt bonds, Government Municipal Bonds and Private Activity Bonds (PAB’s).

 Municipal bonds are issues for traditional governmental activities in which 90% of the use is by governmental entities.
-PAB’s are bonds issues where private entities have a 10% or greater interest in either the facilities being financed or 10% or greater share of the proceeds of the bonds.
+PAB’s are bonds issued where private entities have a 10% or greater interest in either the facilities being financed or 10% or greater share of the proceeds of the bonds.